 Washington State home buyers with good credit, manageable debt, and a down payment of 3.5% could be eligible for an FHA-insured home loan.
-Let’s take a closer look at these and other program requirements.
+Let’s take a closer look at the program requirements.

 Consumer credit scores are an important requirement for Washington State FHA loans in 2024.
 Mortgage professionals look at these three-digit numbers as an indicator of how you’ve borrowed and repaid money in the past.

 Generally, a higher credit score will increase your chances of FHA loan approval, while a lower score could hurt your chances.
 Further, a higher credit score can also help you secure a lower interest rate, which can effectively make your mortgage more affordable over the long run.
-The widely used FICO credit score range goes from 300 to 850.
+The widely used FICO credit score system ranges from 300 to 850.